Advice and guidance on the health needs of migrant patients for healthcare practitioners.

-Modern slavery: identifying and supporting victims: guidance from the Department of Health for health staff who suspect that a patient may be a victim of human trafficking and slavery.
+Modern slavery: identifying and supporting victims contains guidance from the Department of Health and Social Care for health staff who suspect that a patient may be a victim of human trafficking and slavery.

 The Modern Slavery Helpline can be contacted on 08000 121 700 by potential victims or statutory professionals concerned about trafficking and provides advice on relevant services and referral options.

-Caring for Trafficked Persons: Guidance for Health Providers - developed jointly by the International Organization for Migration and the London School of Hygiene and Tropical Medicine.
+Caring for Trafficked Persons: Guidance for Health Providers was developed jointly by the International Organization for Migration and the London School of Hygiene and Tropical Medicine.

 The Salvation Army provides accommodation, care and support to victims of trafficking.
 They can provide assistance with referral via their helpline: 0300 303 8151.